 For example, you can set a boundary around:

-Your boundaries, and other people’s response to them, will give you important information about whether or not your relationship is salvageable or not.
+Your boundaries and your partner's response to them, will give you important information about whether your relationship is salvageable or not.

 A boundary not enforced, is not a boundary.
 In other words, if you don’t constantly and continually enforce your boundaries, you are disrespecting your own feelings and values, and sacrificing yourself for the sake of the relationship.
 If you don’t enforce boundaries around your safety, because you’re afraid of abandonment, you’ve already abandoned yourself.
 You deserve better, and you can have it.